 CCIL has been designated as a TR under Section 34 A (2) of the PSS Act for the OTC interest rate, credit and foreign exchange derivatives as mandated by the RBI from time to time.
-The relationship between CCIL and its members is governed by the TR Rules and the Directives issued by RBI from time to time.

-In June 2019, RBI designated The Clearing Corporation India Limited (CCIL) as the 'Trade Repository' for the purpose of reporting of primary and secondary market transactions in Commercial Papers (CPs), Certificates of Deposit (CDs) and repo transactions in corporate bonds / CPs / CDs.
+Further, in June 2019, RBI designated CCIL as the 'Trade Repository' for the purpose of reporting of primary and secondary market transactions in CPs, CDs and repo transactions in corporate bonds / CPs / CDs.